High Dynamic Range (HDR) video is here and accessible for any production right now!

 There is a ton of new terms and new workflows involved in HDR video and deciphering what’s what can be confusing – especially when it comes to how it can benefit your project.
 But don’t worry, we’re experts in the field.

-We’re a Dolby Vision certified facility and one of the first outside of New York city on the east coast.
-In addition to our color grading work for HDR projects, we’re also passionate about spreading the word about HDR – DC Color principles Robbie Carman & Joey D’Anna were trusted by Dolby in a recent series on Dolby Vision Mastering.
+We’re a Dolby Vision certified facility and one of the first outside of New York City on the east coast.
+In addition to our color grading work for HDR projects, we’re also passionate about spreading the word about HDR – DC Color principals Robbie Carman & Joey D’Anna were trusted by Dolby in a recent series on Dolby Vision Mastering.

-In addition to Dolby Vision mastering, we can help on HLG & HDR10 projects, SDR > HDR conversion and HDR workflow consulting.
+In addition to Dolby Vision mastering, we can help with HLG & HDR10 projects, SDR > HDR conversion, and HDR workflow consulting.

 Any questions about HDR workflow just get in touch.